Cranial Nerve Disorders Center

-The Cranial Nerve Disorders Center at UC San Diego Neurological Institute diagnoses and treats conditions involving the 12 pairs of cranial nerves that originate from the brain.
+The experts at UC San Diego Health diagnose and treat conditions involving the 12 pairs of cranial nerves that originate from the brain.
 Cranial nerve disorders can cause symptoms that are challenging to live with on a day-to-day basis.
-Some symptoms of these conditions include vertigo, pain, hearing loss, weakness and paralysis.

 The conditions we treat include: